Positive Punishment Techniques And Effects On Behavior

 • Negative reinforcement: Taking something to encourage desired behavior

 Broken down to its essentials, positive punishment typically adds a discouraging or undesirable consequence as a response to adverse behavior.
 You might try thinking of it as two negatives canceling each other out and making a positive.
-Negatively reinforcing unwanted behaviors can reduce the likelihood that they will be repeated.
+Reinforcing unwanted behaviors can reduce the likelihood that they will be repeated.
 Rather than referring to something desirable, “positive” relates to the ability to reinforce acceptable behaviors.
 Consider the terms “positive” and “negative” to correlate with “adding” and “taking away,” respectively.

 According to a 2006 study, typically positive punishment adds something, such as an unpleasant consequence, to a situation to discourage specific behaviors.
 For children, positive punishment might look like being given sentences, or the same sentence, to write over and over for neglecting to complete their homework.
 Research shows this tactic may encourage the child to manage their time better to avoid extra tasks.